KARAN-D05/Gate-Level-Perceptron/README.md

 - **Stage 2 (v1.1)**: Cybernetic Feedback-driven adaptive learning.
 System alters its decision boundary based on external feedback to correct its decision output.
    - [MIDS Algorithm](Detector_v1.1/Max-Initialized%20Decremental%20Search)  **`⟵ DEVELOPED`**
    - [SATU Algorithm ](Detector_v1.1/State%20Aware%20Threshold%20Update)
-- **Stage 3 (v2.x)**: A System that generalizes on training data and based on that makes decisions about unseen data.

 ## 🧱 Versions Built
 - **`Version 0`**: A pattern relation analyzer that classifies how an input pattern relates to a stored pattern, enforces rule based recognition rather than learning.